CmdrStardust/Alite/ReadMe.txt

 (but be wary: It's a slippery road :))

---- Option 2: Do not use an extension file ----
+--- Option 2: Do not use an extension file ---- [Attention: Already set up; the files are in the necessary places for this option]
 (Pro: Easy to set-up,
  Con: Slow deployment.
 It takes several minutes to deploy a new Alite version;
       if you're making many small changes to the code, that can be annoying)